 which was one of the illustrations by Leonardo in Luca’s book.
 Other interesting facts are uncovered by Marcino Guerrero in his Knol Pcaioli and Da Vinci#

 Most of Luca’s work still underpins the accounting system we use today.
-Those concepts from his book in 1494 that are still practiced today include;
+Those basic accounting concepts from his book in 1494 that are still practiced today include;

 - The accounting cycle